noeldolores/crypto_tracker/README.md

 Current features:<br/>
 <ol>
 <li>Uses <a href="https://lunarcrush.com/dashboard">LunarCrush</a> to query cryptocurrency information, outputting results to the command line or Flask app.</li>
+<li>Scrapes <a href="https://coinmarketcap.com/">CoinMarketCap</a> when necessary to allow searching by crypto's name or symbol/shorthand.</li>
+<li>Uses CoinGecko as a backup API for coins not on LunarCrush.</li>
 <li>Ability to pass a either a single currency or a list of currencies as an argument for the command line output feature.</li>
-<li>Scrapes <a href="https://coinmarketcap.com/">CoinMarketCap</a> when necessary to allow searching by crypto's name or symbol/shorthand.</li>
-<li>The */favorites page reads a list of currencies from your local favorites.txt file to create a dashboard for viewing your choices with ease.
-This file is created automatically in the project root.</li>
-<li>You can now add and remove cryptocurrencies from your favorites file from within the Flask interface.</li>
-<li>Uses CoinGecko as a backup database for coins not on LunarCrush.</li>
+<li>A Flask App interface that uses a database to hold tracked coins on a per user basis by using SQLAlchemy.</li>
 <li>Implemented threading to speed up API query speeds for Flask and CLI.</li>
 </ol><br/>

 Planned features:<br/>
 <ol>
-<li>Add a 'go to favorites' button.</li>
 <li>Database to track historical data of tracked currencies from within an expanded dashboard.</li>
 <li>Connect additional APIs to source data for currencies not available through LunarCrush.</li>
 <li>Remove need for an API key using a suite of key-less sources.</li>
 <li>Add ability to set owned quantities in favorites, and calculate 'portolio' total.</li>
+<li>Host the website!</li>
 </ol><br/>

 ## Example Outputs:<br/>